Due Diligence Data Room: Complete Guide for Canada

 Start with setting a budget and checking out the diligence data room cost options.
 Data room pricing can differ widely, so it is important to choose a solution that fits your needs.
 For example, if there is a large-scale transaction, it is better to choose a data room provider that follows a flat-monthly fee model.

 Make sure the online due diligence platform meets Canadian due diligence requirements.
 For example, the data room you choose must comply with PIPEDA.
-If your business deals with clients in Europe, your vendor should also follow GDPR regulations to avoid legal issues.
+If your business deals with clients in Europe, your vendor should also follow GDPR to avoid legal issues.

 2. Data Room Security